-There will be no board and lodgings charges for pupils whose parents/carers are receiving specified benefits.
-This is subject to change but usually equates to pupils being eligible for free school meals.
+There will be no charge for board and lodgings for pupils whose parents are receiving specified benefits.
+This is subject to change but usually equates to pupils being eligible for free school meals (due to the receipt of specified benefits and not through the introduction of universal infant FSM).
+Current eligible benefits can be found on the DfE website.

-Charges for other 'chargeable activities' may be fully or partially remitted.
+Charges for other 'chargeable activities' may also be fully or partly remitted.
 Where appropriate Governors approve the use of the delegated budget and other funding streams such as Pupil Premium to allow 'chargeable activities' to be fully or partly remitted.

-Details of remission arrangements will be stipulated when parents are advised of charges for individual activities.
+Details of any remission arrangements will be made clear when parents are informed of charges for individual activities.